No. 286 Squadron RAF

 No. 286 Squadron RAF was a non-operational Second World War Royal Air Force squadron that operated a variety of aircraft to provide targets for anti-aircraft gun practice in the West Country of England.

 History

 The squadron was formed at RAF Filton on 17 November 1941 from No. 10 Group AAC Flight.

-From 24 January 1942 the squadron was headquartered at newly operational RAF Lulsgate Bottom.
+From 24 January 1942, it was headquartered at newly operational RAF Lulsgate Bottom.
 However, as the facilities there were still unfinished, from 2 March to 30 April the headquarters used RAF Colerne.
 It returned to Lulsgate only briefly before leaving for RAF Zeals on 26 May.

-The squadron served at various locations and detachments around the west country before finally moving to RAF Weston Zoyland, where it was disbanded on 16 May 1945.
+The squadron served at various locations and detachments around the West Country before finally moving to RAF Weston Zoyland, where it was disbanded on 16 May 1945.